deepsingh132/CuChat/README.md

 ### UI

-This directory contains all the ui for the app.
-Each screen is located in a separate folder making it easy to combine group of files related to that particular screen.
-All the screen specific widgets will be placed in `widgets` directory as shown in the example below:
+This directory contains all the UI for the app.
+Each screen is located in a separate folder making it easy to combine a group of files related to that particular screen.
+All the screen-specific widgets will be placed in the `widgets` directory as shown in the example below:

 ```
 Screens/